Methodology

 A bond is essentially a small piece of a large loan that can be bought and traded separately.
 Bondholders are therefore creditors of a company.
 The buyer of each bond is entitled to repayment after a certain number of years, and to a certain interest during each of these years.
 Like shares, bonds can be traded on the stock exchange.
 The main difference between owning shares and bonds is that owners of a bond are not co-owners of the issuing company.

-Bonds which are categorized as green bonds according to the database Refinitiv are excluded from analysis.
-Green bonds should finance projects that contribute positively to the environment or the climate.
-However, it should be noted that the ‘green finance’ label is highly contested, especially when it comes to companies also involved in the fossil fuel industry.
+Bonds which are categorized as green bonds according to the database Refinitiv are excluded from the analysis.
+It should be noted that the ‘green finance’ label is highly contested, especially when it comes to companies also involved in the fossil fuel industry.

-Bondholding coverage is not as good as shareholding coverage as some investors don’t (need to) disclose their portfolio and/or it is not covered by the databases used.
+Bondholding coverage is not as complete as some investors don’t (need to) disclose their portfolio and/or it is not covered by the databases used.
 Coverage is estimated to be between 20-30%.

-Financial data is drawn from the databases Refinitiv and EMAXX.
-The number and values of bonds and shares held by individual financial institutions are reported here.
-For a selection of pension funds, data was collected from the pension fund disclosure.
+Financial data is drawn from the commercial database Refinitiv (now known as LSEG Data & Analytics).
+For a selection of pension and sovereign wealth funds, data was collected from the fund disclosures and SEC filings in individual cases (see below).
 The selection was made based on the relative size of the fund, as well as availability of data.

 Additional Notes